 When installing Submersible pond lighting you will need to look at several factors that will be necessary for safety and proper installation.
 We will look at what you get and what you will need to make your installation a big success.
-Safety is the most important when mixing water and electric.
+Safety is the most important when mixing water and electricity.

 Type of pond lights

-There are only a few lights that are made to be installed under water, make sure that you choose wisely.
+There are only a few lights that are made to be installed underwater, make sure that you choose wisely.
 These can give your pond or fountain a great deal of appeal if done correctly.
 Please check to make sure the UL listing is for wet locations.

 Brass or stainless is the material that most will be made of.
 The light will have a stand to adjust the angle of illumination to the desired effect.
 It will need a solid surface to sit on.